riansap/volumecontrolflutter/README.md

 A Flutter application that provides a clean and modern interface for controlling device volume.

-This application serves as both a learning project for Flutter and Flutter Bloc architecture, and a practical example of how to implement a volume control app using the volume_controller package.
+This application serves as a practical example of how to implement a volume control app using the volume_controller package.

 My phone volume buttons are broken so I built this app to control my phone's volume using a slider.
 I hope it can help others too. 😊